-2. Adaptation of public service broadcasters' remit to the new digital environment the remit of public service broadcasters to the new digital environment?
+2. Adaptation of public service broadcasters' remit to the new digital environment

+Please give examples of what you consider as particularly successful steps taken in your country in order to adapt the remit of public service broadcasters to the new digital environment?
 (For instance, please describe which new services, such as new specialised channels, on-line services, electronic programme guides, etc., contributing to the democratic and social objectives, have been developed by the public service broadcasters.)